smapiot/piral/docs/tutorials/15-share-dependencies.md

 By specifying the `typings` field in the *package.json* of the Piral instance we can tell Piral where the *.d.ts* files describing our app shell exports are placed.

-For referencing a file called *api.d.ts* adjacent to the *package.json* we would thus use the following snippet:
+As an example, for referencing a file called *api.d.ts*, which is adjacent to the *package.json* we would thus use the following snippet:

 ```json
 {